allanfoppa/codelabs-google/README.md

 ```
 However feel free to remove if you are not using this for visualizing training etc. [More details here](https://github.com/tensorflow/tfjs/tree/master/tfjs-vis).

-### ← style.css

-Nothing to see here.
-Just styles to make the demo look prettier.
-You can use or ignore these as you please.

-### ← script.js

-This simply grabs a reference to a paragraph in the DOM and then prints out the TensorFlow.js version number to it once loaded.

 -------------------